Robertales/QuantuMoonLight/README.md

 The main function of the system is to allow registered users to perform common operation as validation, preprocessing and classifications on datasets uploaded by users.

-Quantum Machine Learning is a little known area and therefore we want to extend the community interested, trying to offer a product simple, reliable and useful, using the solutions made available by new Quantum Computing technologies.
+Quantum Machine Learning is a little-known area and therefore we want to extend the interested community, trying to offer a product simple, reliable and useful, using the solutions made available by new Quantum Computing technologies.

 The goal of the project is to observe the variation of the metrics of a quantum classification algorithm by applying preprocessing techniques that decrease the dimensionality of a dataset in favor of execution time.